Realism and the Inequivalence of the Two Quantum Pictures: Heisenberg-Picture Descriptors

 It follows immediately that all components of~$\bol q_i(0)$ commute with all components of~$\bol q_{\mathfrak S}(0)$.
 Because commuting operators also commute when they are both conjugated by the same unitary operator, this commutativity is preserved in time.
 Therefore, in Eq.~\eqref{eq:step}, $\bol q_i(t-1)$ commutes with~$\Uf_{G_t}(\bol q_{\mathfrak S}(t-1))$, and the equation reduces to $\bol q_i(t) = \bol q_i(t-1)$.

 Only with a separable description can we have a crisp case for no action at a distance.
 For instance, according to Wallace~\cite{wallace2012emergent} `Action at a distance occurs when, given two systems~$A$ and~$B$ which are separated in space, a disturbance to~$A$ causes an immediate change in the state of~$B$, without any intervening dynamical process connecting~$A$ and~$B$'.
 But what, exactly, is meant here by `the state of $B$'?
 It cannot mean the total wave function, for that is always altered by any disturbance to~$A$.
 And if it means the reduced density matrix~$\rho_B$, then no action at a distance collapses into the weaker condition of no-signalling.
 Moreover, since the state of~$AB$ is generally more than the mere collection of~$\rho_A$ and~$\rho_B$, reduced density matrices provide only an incomplete account of systems and thus cannot fully adjudicate questions of locality.
-An operation on~$A$ may alter features of the joint state not captured by~$\rho_B$, and with no commitment as to where those features reside, the invariance of~$\rho_B$ offers no guarantee of locality.
-By contrast, the separable and complete description $(\bol q_A,\bol q_B)$ leaves no room for hidden influences at a distance.
+An operation on~$A$ may alter aspects of the joint state that are not captured by~$\rho_B$, and with no commitment as to where those aspects reside, the invariance of~$\rho_B$ offers no guarantee of locality.
+Related concerns are raised by Waegell and McQueen in this volume~\cite{waegell2025nonlocal}.
+By contrast, the separable and complete description~$(\bol q_A,\bol q_B)$ leaves no residual structure with an unspecified location; any influence of~$A$ on~$B$ would have to appear directly in~$\bol q_B$.